gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+In our case, the implementations for "toggle all" and "clear completed" are very similar, so we're only going to deep dive on "clear completed".

-First, let's look at our `bulkDeleteCompletedTodos` builder.
+* First, let's look at our `bulkDelete` builder.
 This builder implementation should look familiar by now.

 * It specifies the request method
 * It generates the URL - this time using a custom bulk "ops.bulk.deleteAll" endpoint
 * It has no body, and no cache options.
-Instead, it passes a filter via the query params to tell the server to delete all completed todos.
+* Instead, it passes a filter via the query params to tell the server to delete all completed todos.
 * It expects an empty response.
 If the API were to try to serialize all the deleted todos, it could result in a massive payload.
 -->